 The articles of the Corporation provide for a minimum of one (1) and a maximum of fifteen (15) directors.
-The Board of Directors currently consists of eight directors.
+The Board of Directors currently consists of six directors.
 Unless otherwise specified, the persons named in the enclosed form of proxy intend to vote FOR the election of the six nominees whose names are set forth below.
 Each director will hold office until the next annual meeting of shareholders or until the election of his or her successor, unless he or she resigns or his or her office becomes vacant by removal, death or other cause.
 All of the nominee directors named in the table below are currently members of the Board of Directors of the Corporation.
-Mr. Serge Vézina and Mr. Maarten de Leeuw will not stand for re-election at the Meeting.
-We thank Mr. Vézina and Mr. de Leeuw for their dedication and contribution to the Corporation.